stuerp/foo_vis_spectrum_analyzer/README.md

 * New: Built-in SoX color scheme and non-linear amplitude color map suited for the spectogram visualization.
 * Fixed: Security issue
   * The preset path will no longer be saved as part of a preset file.
+* Fixed: The spin buttons were not updated when switching between multiple graphs in the configuration dialog.

 v0.7.4.1, 2024-03-14